-A copy of the Health and Safety Policy is available from the school office.
+A copy of the Health and Safety Policy is available on the school website.

 Inclusion and Diversity

 Some children may be at increased risk of neglect and or abuse.
 Many factors can contribute to an increase in risk, including prejudice and discrimination, isolation, social exclusion, communication issues and reluctance on the part of some adults to accept that abuse can occur.